Next Board Meeting:

 After graduating from Greeley County High School in 1996, he attended Fort Hays State University before moving back to Tribune where he worked in his family's feed yard/ farming operation.
 In 2005, Young began his banking career in Garden City and then moved his family to Leoti in 2009, where he is currently a senior vice president with Security State Bank. along with his passion for agricultural finance, he and his wife, Courtney, an elementary school teacher and Garden City native, own and operate JCY Inc., a a storage unit facility in Leoti.

-Young has served as a member of the Wichita County Hospital Board, Wichita County Park and Recreation Board, served on Wichita County Economic Development and is currently serving his second term as a member of the Wichita County USD 467 Board of Education.
+Josh has served as a member of the Wichita County Hospital Board, Wichita County Park and Recreation Board, served on Wichita County Economic Development and is currently serving his second term as a member of the Wichita County USD 467 Board of Education.
 He has also served as a volunteer coach for Wichita County recreation football and basketball and is a member of the Christ Covenant Evangelical Presbyterian Church.

-Young currently serves as the Board's treasurer and is WEC's alternate representative for the Sunflower Electric Power Corporation Board.
+Josh currently serves as the Board's treasurer and is WEC's alternate representative for the Sunflower Electric Power Corporation Board.
 He has achieved his Credentialed Cooperative Director Certificate from the National Rural Electric Cooperative Association and is currently working on his Board Leadership Certificate.

 The Youngs have three sons, the oldest currently attending Fort Hays State University.
 In his spare time, he enjoys traveling, coaching, spending time with friends and family and attending his children's sporting events.